maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="error-handling"></a>
 ## Error handling

 Some versions of BASIC provide rudimentary error handling using the `TRAP` or `ON ERROR` statements.
 These will both be referred to here as *traps*.
-When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, the system branches to the indicated line and execution continues.
+When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, the program branches to the indicated line and execution continues.
 The code at this line is known as an *error handler*.
-When an error occurs, the error number and line number are saved in memory and then the system performs a `GOTO` into the handler.
 The handler allows the program to examine the error and decide how to continue.
-Most dialects save the values in system variables, which allow the error number line number where the error occurred to be examined.
-Jumping into the handler does not clear these values out, and they generally cannot be set directly using a `LET`.
-This is the purpose of the `RESUME` statement seen in some dialects, which clears the error codes and returns to the point where the error occurred.
-A `NEW`, `CLR` and `RUN` also clear out these values.

-Dialects differ significantly on the details of how these features are turned on and off, and how the error can be examined and recovered.
+In order to allow the handler to fix the problem and the continue execution, when the trap is called the system saves the error number and line number are saved in memory, and then the system performs the equivalent to a `GOTO` into the handler.
+It was up to the program to decide where to continue execution, or whether it should `STOP`.

+How to decide what to do varied greatly.
+Some dialects required to user to to use `PEEK` to find these error and line number.
 For instance, in Applesoft BASIC, which supports the `ONERR` statement, the error number is discovered using `PEEK(222)`.
 On the Atari, which uses `TRAP` to turn them on, you use `PEEK(195)` to get the number.
-One of the few widely used dialects that directly supported reading the error number were the later versions of Commodore BASIC, which used a system variable `ER` that was set to the error number, and `EL` which held the line number.
-Attempting to assign a value to either would cause an error.
-Unfortunately, these are valid variable names, which meant that programs that used these as normal variables would cause errors when run under 3.5.
-RetroBASIC implements these as functions instead of variables, `ERR()` for error number and `ERL()` for error line, which avoids this problem.
+Later versions of Commodore BASIC, 3.5 and later, added the system variable `ER` that was set to the error number, and `EL` which held the line number.
+Unfortunately, these are valid user variables, so it was easy to cause problems in code written before these were added.
+Others dialects used functions for this, typically `ERN()` to examine the error number, and `ERL()` for the line where it occured.
+RetroBASIC supports these functions.

+Among the additions in more advanced dialects was the `RESUME` statement, which was essentialy a `RETURN` that branched back to the error line, instead of the user having to figure that out in code using `EL` or `ERL()`. `RESUME` also reset the system values for the error line and number, resetting the system to a pristine state.
+In most dialects, that did not occur until a  `NEW`, `CLR` or `RUN` was issued, meaning that if code outside the handler examined them they might see values even if the error had been handled.

 The simple trap concept used in BASIC is subject to a number of problems.
 Among these is that if an error occurs *in* the handler, then it can trap back into itself and cause an infinite loop.
 Additionally, few, if any, dialects allow specific errors to be trapped, it's normally all or nothing.
-This means the handler has to be very generic as it might receive any error, not just the ones it was written to handle.
+This means the handler code has to be very generic as it might receive any error, not just the ones it was written to handle.

 <!-- TOC --><a name="trapon-error-gotoonerr-goto-aexp"></a>
 ### {`TRAP`|`ON ERROR GOTO`|`ONERR GOTO`} [*aexp*]